killuhwhale/reportr/README.md

 # Problems

-  # Notes on PDF are not showing up....
-    - Notes, Certification, and Agreements are not shwoing in PDF report....
-    - Client side is working, data is in db but somewhere from db -> PDF it is not showing.

-  # Generate PDF if herds are empty, pdf DD has an error.
-(This might be fixed with server side....)
-    - Just check the doc and show an empty value if herds are not there...

   - Upload TSV process
     - Ensure there are rows of data bfore uploading.
     - Need to avoid updating TSV file in DB with an empty doc...